Interview with Marion Burger & Ilan Cohen

 When we were initially looking for financing, including insurance places, and we talked to some doctors, they were very excited about the concept.
 They were the ones saying it’s terrible, but sometimes you are so caught up in your job that you lose sight of the human being behind the patient.

-Marion Burger: - I'm thinking a lot about it right now.
-My mother is still taking care of my father, but it's harder and harder because of the age.
-Maybe we will have to give him to the nursing home.
+Marion Burger: – I’m thinking a lot about it right now.
+My mother is still taking care of my father, but it’s harder and harder because of the age.
+Maybe we will have to put him in the nursing home.
 Someone with a personality, with a story, won’t be able to connect with anybody in that place and he will be very alone.
-So that's why we try not to go to this moment.
+So that’s why we try not to do this.
 The problem with this kind of disability is the lack of connection with people.
-My father would like to still be someone particular and not just a body…
+My father would like to still be himself and not just a body…

 What was the most challenging in making “Emperor”?